Arman-Keyoumarsi/vSphere/README.md

 ### Prerequisites

-You need the latest PowerCLI module installed in your system to be able to run these scripts.
+You need the latest PowerCLI module installed on your system to be able to run these scripts.
 ```Powershell
 Install-Module -Name VMware.PowerCLI
 ```